lacoco-lab/lacoco-lab.github.io/courses/alignment-2024/index.markdown

 **Note: The syllabus is subject to change, botht the selection of topics and their order.
 You are welcome to suggest other topics or papers.**

-In each session, two students will together present two papers on a common topic.
+In each session, two students will together present two papers (in the "Readings" column) on a common topic.

+"Related Material" is optional.

 | Date          | Topic               | Readings  | Slides  | Related Material | Presenter  |
 | ------------- | ------------------- | ------- | ------- | --------------------- | ---------- |